• sliderimage

 Nottingham Regulatory Consultant Solicitor Martin Hadley

 Martin Hadley specialised in criminal defence work from being admitted as a solicitor in 1988.
-He has over 30 years’ experience representing individuals at police stations or before criminal courts.
+He gained over 30 years’ experience representing individuals at police stations or before criminal courts.

 This knowledge and experience gained over many years has equipped him well, enabling him to review cases from a balanced and independent view point.
 His clients receive the benefit of this unbiased advice, always given in their best interests.